-- ● Importing ODBC data from a list of tables: - 1.
-In the Import from ODBC wizard, select a source and destination database, and then select Table from the Table Copy or Query window.
+- Importing ODBC data from a list of tables: - In the Import from ODBC wizard, select a source and destination database, and then select Table from the Table Copy or Query window. - 2.
+Click the Next button.

-2. Click Next.
 The Source Tables and Views window appears.

-3. All tables from the source database will appear in the Source Table column.
+3. All tables from the source database belong to the schema (table owner) will appear in the Source Table column.
 Check the box to the left of each table to import.

 4. For each source table or view selected, click the Destination Table field.
-If desired, change the name of the destination table by selecting a new table from the menu or entering a new name.
+If desired, change the name of the destination table by selecting a new table from the destination table combo box.
+The user with DBA authority or higher can select all tables.
+The user with RESOURCE authority can select tables owned to him or on which the insert privilege is granted to him.
+The user with CONNECT authority can select tables on which the insert privilege is granted to him.